An inukshuk at Whistler Olympic Park in B.C. (Don Emmert/Getty Images)

-The flag of Nunavut has one on it and if you visit northern Canada, you’ll probably run into quite a few of them.
+The flag of Nunavut has one on it.
+If you visit northern Canada, you’ll probably run into quite a few of them.

 An inukshuk is a structure made of stones piled on top of each other.
-Inuksuit, or inukshuks (which means more than one inukshuk) were used for navigation in the frozen north where, in the snow, everything could look the same.
+Inuksuit, or inukshuks (more than one inukshuk) are used for navigation in the frozen north.
+There in the snow everything can look the same.

 Inunnguat artwork courtesy of Melanie Florence.

-What most people call an inukshuk isn’t actually what the Inuit call and inukshuk.
-Stones piled up to look like a person, with arms and legs and a head, as an inukshuk.
+What most people call an inukshuk isn’t what the Inuit call an inukshuk.
+We think of those stones that are piled up to look like a person, with arms and legs and a head, as an inukshuk.

 Inukshuks are made of stacked stones that are picked because they fit well together.
-There is no glue or cement that holds them together, they stay up because they are balanced on each other.
+There is no glue or cement that holds them together.
+They stay up because they are balanced on each other.
 Each stone supports the one above and below it.

 There are both large and small inukshuk.
 That's because you can use any stones you find to make your inukshuk or inunnquaq.
 So every single one is different.
 Kind of like a snowflake.